 Developing attainable business objectives

 ITSM structures are composed of various tasks and different professionals, so coordination between internal departments is crucial for supporting IT service management initiatives.
 In addition, ITSM structures should involve collaboration between IT and development teams and include customers’ feedback for consideration when devising tactics for process improvement.
+Customers should be involved early and often in the process to help guide and “sanity check” service delivery.

 Enabling customer self-service functions